port-labs/port-docs/docs/tutorials/complete-use-cases/iac-templates.md

 After creating the bucket, you might want to make changes in its configuration over time.

-For example, a valid use case is to change the bucket visibility from `private` to `public-read`.
+For example, a valid use case is to change bucket visibility from `private` to `public-read`.

 Go to the bucket entity and choose the `Change ACL` Day-2 operation: